Omar-Fahim/Ecommerce-System/README.md

 This project utilizes several well-known design patterns and architecture principles:

-- **Factory Pattern**
+- **Builder Pattern**
-  Used in the `ProductFactory` class to encapsulate object creation logic for different product types (shippable, expirable, etc.).
+  Used in the ProductBuilder class to build complex product objects and handle optional fields, as products may have more optional fields in the future.
 - **Interface-Based Programming**
   Key behaviors (e.g., shippable, expirable) are defined as interfaces, supporting open-closed design.
 - **Separation of Concerns & Modularity**